Albioli/Tripadvisor-Restaurant-Email-Scraper/README.md

-# Scraping Tripadvisor Restaurant Email Addresses
+# Restaurant Email Scraper

 This Python program scrapes the email addresses and names of restaurants listed on TripAdvisor for a given city.
 The program takes in the base URL for the city's restaurant page and the number of pages to scrape.

 ## Installation
-To use this program, you need to have Python 3 and the following libraries installed:
+To run this program, you need to have Python 3 installed on your machine, as well as the following libraries:

-requests
+- requests
-beautifulsoup4
+- beautifulsoup4
-pandas
+- pandas

 You can install them via pip:

 ```python